npm/npm/doc/misc/npm-scope.md

 things about the way npm treats the package.

-Scoped packages can be published and installed as of `npm@2` and are supported by the public npm registry.
+Scoped packages can be published and installed as of `npm@2` and are supported by the primary npm registry.
 The npm client is backwards-compatible with un-scoped registries, so it can be used to work with scoped and un-scoped registries at the same time.